dart-lang/language/working/macros/feature-specification.md

 interpolates them back into code that it generates, so passing the arguments as code is what you want.

-### Identifier arguments
+### Type annotation arguments

-If you want to be able to introspect on an identifier passed in to you, you can do that as well, consider the following:
+If you want to be able to introspect on a type passed in as an argument, you can do that as well, consider the following:

 ```dart